kev0960/ModooCode/md/inst/mov_1.md

 ### NOTE:

-1. MOV CR* instructions, except for MOV CR8, are serializing instructions.
+1. MOV CR\htmlonly{*} instructions, except for MOV CR8, are serializing instructions.
 MOV CR8 is not architecturally defined as a serializing instruction.
 For more information, see Chapter 8 in Intel(R) 64 and IA-32 Architectures Soft-ware Developer's Manual, Volume 3A.

 ### Instruction Operand Encoding